underscoreio/underscoreio/src/jobs/index.md

 navbar: jobs
 twitter:
   title: The Underscore Jobs Board
-  description: "International Scala job board.
+  description: "International functional programming job board specialising in Scala roles.
 Recruiting is a problem for the entire community.
 We're doing something about it!"
 ---

 <div class="job-header">